 One CMG connection point can support a CMG with up to four VM instances.
 If the CMG has more than four VM instances, add a second CMG connection point for load balancing.
 A CMG with 16 VM instances should be linked with four CMG connection points.

 When considering hardware requirements for the CMG connection point, see Recommended hardware for remote site system servers.

 The following recommendations can help you improve CMG performance:

 The connection between the Configuration Manager client and the CMG isn't region-aware.
-Client communication is largely unaffected by latency / geographic separation.
+Client communication is largely unaffected by latency and geographic separation.
 It's not necessary to deploy multiple CMG for the purposes of geo-proximity.
-Deploy the CMG at the top-level site in your hierarchy and add instances to increase scale.
+Deploy the CMG at the top-level site in your hierarchy.
+To increase scale, add VM instances.

-For high availability of the service, create a CMG with at least two CMG instances and two CMG connection points per site.
+For high availability of the service, create a CMG with at least two VM instances and two CMG connection points per site.

 Scale the CMG to support more clients by adding more VM instances.
 The Azure load balancer controls client connections to the service.

 Create more CMG connection points to distribute the load among them.
 The CMG distributes the traffic to its connecting CMG connection points in a round-robin fashion.